relaxation engineer [ree-lak-sey-shuh n | en-juh-neer] n.

 Asia: South Korea, Japan

-Europe: Germany, England, Spain, France, Belgium, Luxembourg, Netherlands, Czech Republic, Switzerland, Italy, The Holy See (Vatican), Austria, Denmark, Sweden
+Europe: Germany, England, Spain, France, Belgium, Luxembourg, Netherlands, Czech Republic, Switzerland, Italy, The Holy See (Vatican), Austria, Denmark, Sweden, Croatia, Montenegro, Ireland

-North America: United States, Mexico, U.S. Virgin Islands (St. Thomas & St. Martin), Jamaica, Puerto Rico, Dominican Republic, Martinique
+North America & Caribbean: United States, Mexico, U.S. Virgin Islands (St. Thomas & St. Martin), Jamaica, Puerto Rico, Dominican Republic, Martinique, Nassau Bahamas

 US States Visited: